30 Journal Prompts for Inner Child Healing and Shadow Work

 - How can you structure and plan your days better?
 Is this something you struggle with?
 Have you always struggled?

-To get started on your shadow work journey, check out my workbook, which helps beginners do precisely that.
+To get started on your inner child healing journey, check out my workbook, which helps beginners do precisely that.